top of page

 To become a laser-focused genealogist, you should downsize your tree.

 When FamilySearch rolled out its current online family tree in 2012, I excitedly began migrating sources, documents, and images to their website.
-It took me months to migrate all of the facts I had gathered into my tree of 8,000 names.
+It took me months to migrate all the facts I had gathered into my tree of 8,000 names.

 Are Some Large Trees Necessary?